 Wood is a material that results from competition for height growth in the terrestrial environment, which is submitted to tremendous physical constraints such as gravity, wind and drought.
 The functions of wood (mechanical support, conduction and storage) respond these constraints, and are fulfilled by different cell types (fibres or tracheids, vessels and parenchyma).
 In tree species, the bulk of wood material is generally made of fibres, which have mainly a mechanical function.
 Despite their major importance for tree functioning and survival, other cell types generally represent only a small part of wood in terms of biomass investment.
 Actually, most of terrestrial biomass is in the form of fibres (Bar-on et al 2017).
 This massive investment in fibres points to the major significance of the mechanical constraint for trees.
 The viewpoint that we will adopt here is that the amount and quality of wood products are mainly responses to the mechanical requirement of the tree to face the two major constraints that are wind and gravity.

 Trees are built through wood growth (Thibaut 2019) including simultaneously primary growth by elongation or creation of twigs and secondary growth by thickening of existing axes.
 Secondary growth is performed by living wood cells in the cambial zone: stem cells of cambium itself and daughter cells (Raven et al 2007, Savidge 2003, Déjardin et al 2010, Thibaut 2019).
-It consists of the following successive steps: division of the cambium stem cells into daughter cells; expansion of daughter cells until the end of primary wall formation; thickening of the fibre (or tracheid) cell walls until the end of secondary wall formation; lignification of the whole cell wall, including the compound middle lamella; programmed fibre and vessel cell death.
+It consists of the following successive steps: division of the cambium stem cells into daughter cells; expansion of daughter cells until the end of primary wall formation; thickening of fibre cell walls until the end of secondary wall formation; lignification of the whole cell wall, including the compound middle lamella; programmed fibre and vessel cell death.

 The cambial activity results in tree rings (in temperate tree species) and local wood properties that often differ from ring to ring.
 They can be described by ring width (RW), result of combined cell division and expansion, specific gravity (SG) resulting from the ratio between cell wall thickening and expansion, and specific modulus (SM) mainly determined by the organisation of the secondary cell wall (micro-fibril angle of the S2 layer) (Cave 1969).
 These three features determine most parameters involved in the adaptation to mechanical constraints.
 For a trunk of a given height, the rigidity against lateral wind forces depends on trunk diameter (related to RW) and on wood modulus of elasticity (MOE) which is the product of SG and SM (Fournier et al. 2013).
 For a given biomass investment, there is a trade-off between RW (large growth rate) and SG (large density).
 The flexibility of the trunk depends inversely on diameter, and positively on wood deformability (equal to the ratio of strength to modulus of elasticity, which is negatively correlated to SM as can be seen on wood database, e.g. Ross 2010).
 The mechanical stability of the tree depends on its diameter, modulus of elasticity (product of SG by SM), and inversely on its green density (correlated to SG, Dlouha et al 2018).
 The postural control (Alméras & Fournier 2009) depends on the asymmetry in radial growth rate (related to RW), modulus of elasticity, and maturation strain (often correlated to SM, Alméras et al 2005).
 Mechanical adaptation is therefore a matter of fine-tuning of wood properties, accounting for the trade-offs between them.